smiley-maker/PixelMon/README.md

-In this project I plan to use various methods to generate Pokemon and pixel art images, including variational autoencoders (VAEs), generative adversarial networks (GANs), and VAE-GANs.
+In this project I plan to use various methods to generate Pokemon and other images, including variational autoencoders (VAEs), generative adversarial networks (GANs), and VAE-GANs.

-# Pixel Art Generator with Variational Autoencoder (VAE) and Generative Adversarial Network (GAN)
+# Image Generator with Variational Autoencoder (VAE) and Generative Adversarial Network (GAN)

-I created a PyTorch implementation of a Variational Autoencoder (VAE) and a Generative Adversarial Network (GAN) for generating pixel art images.
+I created a PyTorch implementation of a Variational Autoencoder (VAE) and a Generative Adversarial Network (GAN) for generating images.
 The VAE architecture is designed to learn the underlying distribution of pixel art and generate new samples from this distribution.
 The GAN architecture focuses on trying to create images that can't be easily distinguished from the original dataset.

 ## Overview